department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 It is currently a proof of concept, and uses a set of predefined data to mimic calls and responses from various external systems.
 It should not be too much extra work to make this real.

-## Git Workflow
-We use the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow); in summary, this means that we write code primarily in feature branches that are then merged to `develop`, and only push to the primary branch from there.

-Pull requests are submitted on Github and require review in order to be merged.
-Our process is that reviewers approve and the submitter of the PR then merges to `develop`.

 ## System setup

 Below is a diagram of the setup of the services: